liyoumin/Geospatial-AgEcon/project/README.md

 **Main tasks:**

 - Loads U.S. state boundaries using `tigris`.
-- Excludes non-CONUS regions such as Alaska, Hawaii, Puerto Rico, and territories where needed.
+- Excludes non-CONUS regions such as Alaska, Hawaii, Puerto Rico, and oversea territories.
 - Joins state polygons with the alfalfa panel.
 - Converts state polygons to centroids for spatial diagnostics.
 - Computes empirical variograms for: